joelparkerhenderson/responsibility-assignment-matrix/README.md

 ### Consultable

-Any role and/or person whoe opinions are sought, such as subject matter experts, support services staff, legal counsel, etc.
+Any role and/or person whose opinions are sought, such as subject matter experts, support services staff, legal counsel, etc.

 Typically there is two-way communication, such as when specific help is needed, and before decisions are made.